ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

     jx index.js

+Blog is ready.
 The server will be run on `localhost:2368` by default.
 You can access admin panel from `/ghost` path.
 Now let's put everything in one file.
 Instead of regular compressing let's package it with JXcore, since pre-post extracting steps are managable.
 Run shell in the root of the project, then:

     jx package index.js "ghost" -extract